christophschnabl/marky/README.md

-# Marky - collaborative Markdown Editing
+# Marky - 🐶 Collaborative Markdown Editing

 Marky is an Open-Source Markdown Editor.